ERICA MAAS SHIPPEE

 Her main teachers include Marjorie Melnick, Cecilia Valeña, Fides Cuyugan-Asensio, Jane Olian, and Rachel Copland.
 Aizel has performed in Italy, Spain, Germany, and Indonesia when she was a member of the Philippine Madrigal Singers, a renowned chorale group in the Philippines which had won numerous international competitions including the European Grand Prix for Chorale Singing.
 She has also performed in China, Canada, and Hong Kong as part of the soprano crossover duo, The Nightingales.
 She was also part of the artist pool of the Philippine Opera Company in several of their productions.
 Aizel’s opera performance credits include: (Adele) Die Fledermaus, (Queen of the Night) Die Zauberflöte, (Michaëla) Carmen, (Lisa) La Sonnambula, (Violetta) La Traviata, (Gianetta) L’Elisir d’Amore, and (Amy March) Little Women.
 Scene work include: (Rosalinde) Die Fledermaus, (Adina) L’Elisir d’Amore, (Norina) Don Pasquale, (Donna Elvira) Don Giovanni, (Marie) La Fille du Régiment, (Despina and Fiordiligi) Cosi Fan Tutte, (Lucia) Rape of Lucretia, (Miss Pinkerton) Old Maid and the Thief, and (Olympia) Les contes d’Hoffmann.

-Aizel accepts voice students ages 7-adult and piano students K-5 on Tuesdays.
+Aizel accepts voice students ages 7-adult and piano students K-5 on Sundays and Wednesdays.

 Piano & Composition